PierreLvx/42-libft/README.md

 Foreword
 ---

-This is a programming assignment for first year students at the 42.
+This is a programming assignment for first year students at 42.

 If you are browsing this repo, chances are you're a 42 student yourself, and working on your lib.
-If so, don't be foolish: never ever copy code that isn't yours, all the more so if you don't understand it.
+If so, use your best judgement.

 Contributing
 ---